 Through this feature, you can easily see all of the donations being made to your organization and instantly like or comment on them.
 This a great way to quickly thank your supporters right after they donate.
 You can even use GIFs, pictures, and emojis to communicate your gratitude to your donors.
 They can also comment back, leading you to a new type of involvement with them you never had before.

-Another way you can make use of this feature is to livestream your Venmo feed, either during an in-person or remote fundraising event.
+Another way you can make use of this feature is to livestream your Venmo feed, either during an in-person or virtual fundraising event.
 This way, all of your supporters attending or viewing the event can see the donations coming in and respond as well.
 You can thank each donor directly for their donation and everyone else viewing the feed will be able to see it.
 This also leads to the phenomenon of social proof which is when people look to others to figure out what the right thing to do is in a given situation.
 This means that when people see a livestream of donations coming in, they will be more inclined to donate themselves and be a part of what everyone else is doing.
 Be sure to take your interactions with donors to the next level by using features like this within Venmo to their full potential!

 The final reason why using Venmo will be beneficial to your organization is because it will provide you with more money.
-Well, Venmo isn’t going to just give you money, but your nonprofit will receive more through donations because of the way Venmo’s fees are set up.
+Well, Venmo isn’t going to just give you money, but your nonprofit will receive more through donations because of the way their fees are set up.